 Food addiction in South Florida, as well as the rest of the world, is a growing problem.
 Characterized by an obsessive-compulsive relationship to food, it is also sometimes referred to as compulsive overeating.
 Compulsive overeating tends to lead to weight gain and in some cases, obesity, but not everyone who is obese is necessarily struggling with food addiction.
+And, fortunately, there is food addiction therapy and programs available to help those struggling.

 Those who suffer from food addiction in South Florida tend to engage in frequent episodes of uncontrolled, binge eating, during which they may feel out of control or frenzied.
 Additionally, individuals struggling with food addiction in South Florida will continue eating past the point of feeling comfortably full.